chandantiwari/mindmeld/README.md

 ##Lewi Files

-There are some base files that mindmeld uses from the subproject
-\verb!jlewi!; Mindmeld already has a ustable Lewi file, so no regeneration is necessary.
+There are some base files that mindmeld uses from the subproject `jlewi`; Mindmeld already has a ustable Lewi file, so no regeneration is necessary.
 If one wants to regenerate this lewi file though, everything required is in this subfolder.
 This is a Java project, see its README for further info.